AlexWayfer/example_file/README.md

 Editor below is `$EDITOR` environment variable.
 You should set it to your preferred editor, console or GUI (console is more comfortable usually for such scenarios).
+Otherwise the whole program will be aborted with a message about this.

 It'll act in these ways: